Mr7F/sublime-jumper/readme.md

 - tab to jump at the end of non-empty line

 In extend mode, press enter to enter in multi-selection mode.
 Then you can press a letter, then it's label many time.
 When you are done, press escape.

+The jump work when many files are open (but not the extend, because we can not edit 2 files at the same time).